RavingRoss/Varner-Lab/README.md

 # Current Projects
-## SiPMT revA:
+## SiPMT revA/B:
 Includes work on a PCB upgrade to give inputs for a LASER using pogo-pins to activate the given 8 CH ASIC IC chip.

 ---

 ## Waveforms:
-Using data taken from the TOP boardstack in the lab, the waveforms are evenly distributed and plotted.
+Performed testing using dummy data taken from the TOP boardstack in the lab, the waveforms are evenly distributed and plotted.

 ---

-## TOP-XRM:
+## TOP-BS:
-Data taken from the TOP boardstack in Varner lab, testing the 64 SiPM PCB.
+Data taken from the TOP boardstack in Varner lab, testing the 64 SiPM PCB using PCIE40 and KLM VME at UH.
+Includes advanced version of waveforms parsing script and BS cooling plate upgrades.

 ---